EyasuTeshome/shifttracker/becoming-a-remote-professional/create-the-first-draft-of-a-professional-looking-github-profile-page.md

 ## Pin strong, diverse projects to showcase your development skills

 Your pinned projects are the **first** projects a visitor to your GitHub will ever see.
-It's therefore **incredibly important** to pin **six complex, sophisticated projects** and **include compelling, detailed project summaries for all six**.
+When you are searching for a job, it's therefore **incredibly important** to have pinned **six complex, sophisticated projects** and **include compelling, detailed project summaries for all six**.
+Right now, start by pinning at least one project; as you complete the program, you will develop more projects and you can pin them later.
 Let's talk about how to make sure that your pinned projects impress a recruiter!

 **Learn more about how to choose which projects to pin:**